ddrmax/Minecraft_QT_Server/README.md

 Max 100 slots

-no online check (possibly added in a future version)
+online check possible(When the Yggdrasil authentication service will be implemented)

 no possibilty to send keep alive to minecraft.net (possibly added in a future version)